memogarcia/old_memogarcia.github.io/_posts/2016-12-01-writing-mmorpg.markdown

 ### Server stack

-The key word here is concurrency, your server should be able to handle massive ammount of concurrent requests without sweating and this is because in theory your server is only doing CRUD operations most of the times.
+The key word here is concurrency, your server should be able to handle a massive amount of concurrent requests without sweating and this is because, in theory, your server is only doing CRUD operations most of the times.
 Other operations should be:

-* Experience multiplier given at log in.
+* Experience multiplier is given at login.
 * Drop probability given after each kill.
-* Hash validation (on every request) to avoid hickjacking of the service.
+* Hash validation (on every request) to avoid hijacking of the service.